 St. John’s target population is broad based; including parishioners, homeless and an increasing number of Romanian/Russian and Hispanic populations living within parish boundaries.
-Resources and information is provided to our Vicariate membership of the services provided by SVdP through Leticia Chavez, our Hispanic Ministry Coordinator.

-St. Vincent de Paul Society has served over 140 years in Oregon helping those who are suffering and in need.
+St. Vincent de Paul Society has served over 150 years in Oregon helping those who are suffering and in need.
 The number of people served based on last year’s food calls was approximately 4,000 clients.
 This number continues to increase due to the rising costs of food and the high rate of unemployment.
 We have 12 active members in our Conference who collectively volunteer almost 2,000 hours of service each year.

 The Vincentians of St. Johns are blessed with generous support and commitment to helping serve the poor in our parish community.
 To volunteer, please contact Rick McCann at 503-709-4503.